-- 9.1 Both CBC and CBH recognise residents play a central role in future policy setting, with the potential consideration of service improvements that would lead to changes in charges for tenants, it is anticipated that an appropriate amount of consultation will be undertaken during the course of the financial year. - 9.2 The Council has conducted a Survey of Tenants and Residents (STAR) with the specific aim of obtaining customer feedback on satisfaction with services through a survey of general needs tenants, all sheltered tenants and leaseholders.
-CBH will need to develop a resident engagement action plan from this survey to include more consultation with residents to help tenants and leaseholders understand and take responsibility and understand safety of their homes. - 9.3 Rent notices will be issued to all tenants and leaseholders in line with the Government standard period covering changes to rents and service charges for the new rent year commencing in April 2022.
+- 9.1 Both CCC and CBH recognise residents play a central role in future policy setting, with the potential consideration of service improvements that would lead to changes in charges for tenants, it is anticipated that an appropriate amount of consultation will be undertaken during the course of the financial year. - 9.2 The Council has previously conducted a bi-annual Survey of Tenants and Residents (STAR) with the specific aim of obtaining customer feedback on satisfaction with services through a survey of general needs tenants, all sheltered tenants and leaseholders.
+From this CBH developed a resident engagement action plan to include more consultation with residents to help tenants and leaseholders understand and take responsibility and understand safety in their homes.